-With sports betting becomes ever more popular in North America and around the world, Canada has officially welcomed sports betting as a veritable national pastime.
+With sports betting becoming even more popular than online pokies in North America and around the world, Canada has officially welcomed sports betting as a veritable national pastime.
 Nova Scotia has recently become the last of its jurisdictions to be allowed access to online single-game sports betting, making it legal nation-wide.
 This has been achieved via Atlantic Lottery Corporation, ALC, extending its product, Pro-Line, across Atlantic Canada.

 ALC, a provincial government regulating body, embarked on its expansion following the August 2021 change to the Canadian Criminal Code, which allows for all provinces in Canada to regulate single-event wagering.